MatrixLabsTech/infamous-nft-contract/README.md

 ### Step 4: Compile & Deploy contracts

-- set the account used to compile&deploy contract open `contract`
+- check the default account in `contracts/.aptos/config.yml`, then conpile and deploy it

 ```
 yarn compile